ewired/gjs-guide/docs/guides/gio/dbus.md

 ### Interface Definitions

 Most projects declare interface definitions in XML, either as files or inline in the code.
-In GJS describing interfaces that you export in XML is mandatory.
+In GJS, describing exported interfaces in XML is mandatory.
 GJS includes convenience functions for creating client proxies directly from an XML string, which is covered in the [High-Level Proxies](#high-level-proxies) section.